GLOBAL MARKETS-Fear of coronavirus second wave stalks stock markets

 By Tom Arnold and Stanley White

-LONDON/TOKYO, May 13 (Reuters) - Global stocks and oil prices fell on Wednesday as fears about a second wave of coronavirus infections gripped financial markets.
+LONDON/TOKYO, May 13 (Reuters) - Global stocks fell on Wednesday as fears about a second wave of coronavirus infections gripped financial markets.

-Investors, many facing steep losses due to the pandemic-driven shakeout in assets over the past few months, have also had to contend with renewed U.S.-China trade tensions.
+Investors, many facing steep losses caused by the pandemic-driven shakeout in assets over the past few months, have also had to contend with renewed U.S.-China trade tensions.

-MSCI's index of global shares .MIWD00000PUS was down 0.3%.
-The pan-European STOXX 600 index .STOXX slipped 1.6%.
-Banks acted as the drag after a number of negative updates.
+MSCI's index of global shares .MIWD00000PUS was down 0.2%.
+The pan-European STOXX 600 index .STOXX slipped 1.3%.
+Banks acted as a drag after a number of negative updates.

-Shares in Deutsche Bank DBKGn.DE fell 4.4% after it was reported that top managers will waive one month of fixed pay in an effort to cut costs, while fellow German lender Commerzbank CBKG.DE and the Netherland's ABN Amro ABNd.AS slumped following first quarter losses.
+Shares in Deutsche Bank DBKGn.DE fell 3.7% after it was reported that top managers will waive one month of fixed pay in an effort to cut costs.
+Commerzbank CBKG.DE and the Netherland's ABN Amro ABNd.AS slumped following first-quarter losses.

 "We don't think this is the start of a new correction.
 Markets went too far, too fast and this is the consolidation."